oliviapateman/Search-IMDb-Data/README.md

 # IMDb Exercise

 ## About:
+This project was built in IntelliJ IDEA.

-The project works by taking in a 'titles.basics.tsv.gz' file and parsing the information that is specified by the headers.
+The project works by taking in a 'titles.basics.tsv.gz' file and parsing the information that is specified by the data's headers.
 The information is then stored in an in-memory database.
 A welcome page, and a search page are accessible via a web browser.
 The search function on the webpage is conducted through a query that looks through the database and matches the search keyword to the primary titles.
 Results are then displayed as a table below the search bar.